Meet Our Staff

 Dr. Ebony UtleyDr.
 Ebony Utley is a professorpreneur.
 As a Professor of Communication Studies at California State University Long Beach, her interpersonal communication research has explored male resistance to rape prevention programs, the dark side of intimate relationships, the coexistence of infidelity and intimate partner abuse, and the sexual violations of black boys.
 In addition to her publications, Dr. Utley uses the findings from her research to curate experiences and develop technology products for social impact.
 As an entrepreneur, her contributions include but are not limited to raising awareness about the dark side of technology, improving romantic relationship communication, supporting women recovering from infidelity, preventing domestic violence through entrepreneurship, supporting BIPOC techpreneurs, and healing via ebony.yoga.
 She brings her knack for innovating research for public access to NATB.

-Audrey Stallings – Program Coordinator
+Audrey Stallings – Lead Student Assistant

 Audrey StallingsAudrey Stallings is a 4th year student pursuing a BA in Women’s, Gender, and Sexuality Studies with a minor in Queer Studies.
 She previously conducted research as an assistant to Dr. Sarah Taylor, studying intimate partner violence and reproductive coercion and abuse among racially and ethnically diverse populations.
 Her own research interests include power-based violence and the experiences of incarcerated and LGBTQ+ individuals.
-Her future goals include going on to graduate study and continuing to work on research that is grounded in restorative principles as a means to enact positive social change.
+Her future goals include pursuing graduate study and continuing to work on research that is grounded in restorative principles as a means to enact positive social change.
 She is excited to join NATB in bringing empowering and survivor-focused programming to the CSULB community.

-Maeve Allen – Volunteer
+Krista Goddard – Volunteer